WesleyA0101/.github/profile/README.en.md

 ---

-## 🏴‍☠️ Fundadores
+## 🏴‍☠️ Founders

 > 👨‍💻 **[VictorH8](https://github.com/VictorH8)**
 >
 > 👨‍💻 **[WesleyA0101](https://github.com/WesleyA0101)**

 ---

-## 📌 Sobre Nós
+## 📌 About Us

 [root@SysOverload0101]# whoami

-Somos mais do que uma organização — somos um conceito.
-Nossa filosofia é baseada na liberdade digital, no software livre e no compartilhamento de conhecimento.
-Aqui, inovação e colaboração são nossas maiores forças.
-Se algo pode ser desmontado, pode ser melhorado.
+We are more than an organization — we are a concept.
+Our philosophy is based on digital freedom, open-source software, and knowledge sharing.
+Here, innovation and collaboration are our greatest strengths.
+If something can be dismantled, it can be improved.

-**Código livre, sem correntes, sem filtros, sem concessões.**
+**Free code, no chains, no filters, no concessions.**

 ---
 <div align="center">

-## 🛠 Tecnologias que Utilizamos
+## 🛠 Technologies We Use

 </div>